opengovsg/Filtable/README.md

 To setup the project, ensure that you have Node (v16.15.0) installed on your system.

+To check that you have Node installed, run

 ```
-// To check that you have Node installed, run the following command
+node -v // It will return the node version if you have Node installed
-node -v
 ```

 Set up your environment variables using the `.env.example` file